Codylon-Studios/TaskMinder/docs/src/development.md

 bun --version
 ```

-You should see at least Bun 1.2.23 (last checked: September 29, 2025).
+You should see at least Bun 1.3.1 (last checked: October 31, 2025).

 [Bun Versions]: https://bun.sh/blog

 If not installed, retrieve the download instuctions from the [Bun Download Page].
-For Github Codespaces, follow the `npm`instrcution under the Mac/Linux Tab.
+For Github Codespaces, follow the `npm`instructions under the Mac/Linux Tab.

 [Bun Download Page]: https://bun.sh/docs/installation